-Pink areas indicate U.S. communities with limited evacuation routes.
+Pink areas pinpoint the 675 U.S. communities with limited evacuation routes.
+Refer to the section below the map for underlying methodology.

-Hover over each area for the town’s population, the number of exits and the main exit “load,” i.e. the percent of daily traffic using the main exit route.
+Hover over each area for the town’s population, the number of exits, and the main exit “load,” indicating the percent of daily traffic using the main exit route.

-Our data science team analyzed the approx. 30,000 towns in the U.S. with populations under 40,000 based on U.S. Census, scoring them using a ratio of the number of roadway “exits” from each town and the average “load” on the most-used exits, weighted by town population.
-We then selected a subset of approx. 800 communities that scored at least 3 times the average of all towns analyzed.
-You can download the list, which includes the following detail for the first 100 communities on this list:
+Using StreetLight’s vast repository of nationwide, hyper-local transportation metrics, our data science team analyzed the approx. 30,000 towns in the U.S. with populations under 40,000 based on U.S. Census, scoring them using a ratio of the number of roadway “exits” available in each town and the average “load” on the most-used exit, weighted by town population.
+We then selected a subset of 675 U.S. communities that scored at least 3 times the average of all towns analyzed.
+You can download the full list and accompanying statistics, including the following detail for all 675 communities, broken out by state:

 - POPULATION, based on U.S. Census